Lloyds upbeat on UK growth as profits lifted by drop in bad debts

 Chief Executive Antonio Horta-Osorio said he expected Britain's economy to grow by between 2.5 and 3 percent this year and downplayed concern that a closely fought election on May 7 could damage growth and was a risk for banks.

-"I don't think the election will change these trends any time soon, we are favourable on the UK economy, it continues to progress at a healthy pace," Horta-Osorio told reporters.
+"I don't think the election will change these trends any time soon, we are favorable on the UK economy, it continues to progress at a healthy pace," Horta-Osorio told reporters.

 Lloyds' losses from bad debts fell 59 percent from a year ago to 177 million pounds and it said asset quality this year should be better than previously indicated.